DIY Peppermint Honey Cough Drops

 Updated: Dec 16, 2020

 There's nothing like a winter cold.
 Coughing.
 Sneezing.
 Sore throat.
 Sleepless nights.
 It probably sounds all too familiar to many of you.
 Currently, I am on the couch curled up under a blanket still sick after four days of taking every home remedy I can find on the internet.

-I posted a while back about how to Battle a Cold - Zero Waste Style but since them I've come up with quite a few homemade recipes that have helped endlessly, including a homemade cough drop recipe.
+I posted a while back about Zero Waste Cold Remedies but since then I've come up with quite a few homemade recipes that have helped endlessly, including a homemade cough drop recipe.
 Cough drops come in quite handy to ease sore throats and suppress that endless hacking.
 When we buy them in stores though, they almost always are packaged in a plastic bag and individually wrapped in plastic wrappers.
 Not to mention filled with ingredients I can't name.